 Problem: A boron deficiency in cannabis is relatively rare unless a plant is underwatered or in a really dry environment, and is usually accompanied by other types of nutrient or pH problems that appear as problems with the leaves.

-The first signs of a cannabis boron deficiency is abnormal or thick growth tips along with brown spotting on new leaves.
+The first signs of a cannabis boron deficiency is abnormal or thick growth tips along with brown or yellow spotting on new leaves.

 With a boron deficiency, upper cannabis leaves display abnormal and/or slowed growth.
 Growing tips may not grow properly, may display twisted growth, and may die off.
 New leaves may wrinkle or curl.